 In 1997 Shaun became a member of the Association of Canadian Mountain Guides and in 1999 moved to Calgary where he managed the climbing, skiing and avalanche programs at the U of C's Outdoor Centre for over 7 years.
 Having climbed and skied many of the well known (and not so well known) routes in the Rockies and Interior Ranges, Shaun knows these areas well.
 He has been teaching rock & ice climbing, crevasse rescue, avalanche and backcountry skiing courses for years and loves sharing his knowledge with keen learners.
 His patient nature and skilled pedagogy combine to provide a comfortable and fun filled learning environment.

 He has skied and climbed in the US, Asia and Europe (where he lived and guided for 7 months).
-He has also heli-ski and cat-ski guided in Canada and completed many of the long ski traverses that Canada is known for.
+He has also heli-ski and cat-ski guided in Japan and Canada and completed many of the long ski traverses that Canada is known for.

 Jamie got his first taste of wilderness adventures in the early 80's and he's been hooked every since.
 A graduate of the adventure travel guide program at TRU he has worked for nearly two decades in the outdoor industry.